AlbandeCrevoisier/dk/lab/2/README.md

 ```

 ---
-**Everything below this ruler has been done after midnight, please disregard for
+**Everything below this ruler has been done after the deadline, please disregard for
 grading.**

 6. Name of people whose information contains "Opera":